Jeff Colby: Season 2

 In the second season of The Colbys, Miles marries Channing Carter, a reporter, who quickly becomes jealous of the torch he carries for Fallon.
 Channing learns that Miles could be the father of Fallon's baby and then reveals it to the family, which divides them further.
 Miles declares that if he is the father he will fight for custody of the baby.
 After an argument with Channing, Fallon falls down a flight of stairs and goes into premature labor in episode 41.
 The baby girl survives and turns out to be Jeff's daughter, much to their joy.
-When Frankie and Jason prepare to marry, the family is stunned to learn that Jeff's long-lost father, Phillip, is alive.
+When Frankie and Jason prepare to marry, the family is stunned to learn that Jeff's long-lost father, Philip, is alive.
 Declared MIA in Vietnam years ago, he explains that he remained overseas when he learned that his wife was pregnant with another man's child.
-Jeff is shocked to learn that Jason, not Phillip, is his father.
-In the final episode of The Colbys, Phillip attempts to kidnap Franki.
+Jeff is shocked to learn that Jason, not Philip, is his father.
+In the final episode of The Colbys, Philip attempts to kidnap Franki.
 Jason and Jeff chase them in a helicopter causing Philip's car to crash.
-Frankie is severely injured, but Phillip is missing.
+Frankie is severely injured, but Philip is missing.
 Jeff angrily tells Jason that if Frankie dies he will never forgive him.